 Water is a polar molecule.
 Oil is not.
 At the molecular level this is why “oil and water don’t mix”.
 Chemically they are dissimilar and cannot absorb each others molecules.
 By contrast salt IS polar; this is why you can dissolve salt in water.

+So when should you use aqueous cleaning and when should you try cleaning with solvents?
 Solvent based cleaning systems (like Vapor Degreasers) are used when you need to clean true oils from your manufactured parts.
 Aqueous Cleaning Systems are used to clean water based materials from your parts.

 There are three ways that spotting can occur:

 If there is soil introduced with the rinse (ie: contaminants in the DI bath),